Tencent vows fresh gaming curbs after 'spiritual opium' attack zaps $60 billion | Technology

 Tencent vows fresh gaming curbs after 'spiritual opium' attack zaps $60 billion

-China's largest social media and video game firm saw its stock tumble more than 10% in early trade, wiping almost $60 billion from its market capitalization.
-The stock was on track to fall the most in a decade before trimming losses after the article vanished from the outlet's website and WeChat account.
-The CSI300 index last week fell more than 5% for its biggest monthly loss since October 2018.
+China's largest social media and video game firm saw its stock tumble more than 10% in early trade, wiping almost $60 billion from its market capitalisation.
+The stock was on track to fall the most in a decade before trimming losses after the article vanished from the outlet's website and WeChat account on Tuesday afternoon.
+The article later reappeared later in the day with the historically loaded term "spiritual opium" removed and other sections edited.

 Tencent in a statement said it will introduce more measures to reduce minors' time and money spent on games, starting with "Honor of Kings".
 It also called for an industry ban on gaming for children under 12 years old.
 The company did not address the article in its statement, nor did it respond to a Reuters request for comment.

 The article also hit rivals' shares.
-NetEase Inc dropped more than 15% before paring losses to sit around 8% lower in late afternoon trade.
-Game developer XD Inc fell 8.2% and mobile gaming company GMGE Technology Group Ltd dropped 15.6%.
-Outside of gaming, investors were also caught off guard by the State Administration For Market Regulation (SAMR) on Tuesday saying it would investigate auto chip distributors and punish any hoarding, collusion, and price-gouging.
+NetEase Inc dropped more than 15% before paring losses to end down 7.77%.
+Game developer XD Inc fell 8.1% and mobile gaming company GMGE Technology Group Ltd dropped 13.59%.
+Outside of gaming, investors were also caught off guard by the State Administration For Market Regulation (SAMR) on Tuesday saying it would investigate auto chip distributors and punish any hoarding, collusion and price-gouging.
 The semiconductor stock index subsequently fell more than 6%.

-CHILD WELLBEING A separate opinion piece published by the China News Service on its official Twitter-like Weibo account hours after the Economic Information Daily article took a different tone, saying that blame could not be placed on anyone party, including game developers, for child addiction to online video games.
+CHILD WELLBEING The reposted Economic Information Daily article, in a shift of tone, said that authorities, game developers and families had to work together to combat child addiction to online video games, and parents had to be responsible for supervision.

-"Schools, game developers, parents, and other parties need to work together," said the news outlet, which is also state-run.
-Chinese regulators have since 2017 sought to limit the number of time minors spend playing video games and companies including Tencent already have anti-addiction systems that they say cap young users' game time.
+Chinese regulators have since 2017 sought to limit the amount of time minors spend playing video games and companies including Tencent already have anti-addiction systems that they say cap young users' game time.
+In practice, it is difficult for companies to stop children accessing games online because users can lie about their age.

-But authorities have in recent months placed a fresh focus on protecting child wellbeing and said they want to further strengthen rules around online gaming and education.
+But authorities have in recent months placed fresh focus on protecting child wellbeing, and said they want to further strengthen rules around online gaming and education.
 Last month, they banned for-profit tutoring in core school subjects, attacking China's $120 billion private tutoring sector.
-That added to other regulatory actions in the technology industry, including a ban on Tencent from exclusive music copyright agreements and a fine for unfair market practices.
+That added to other regulatory action in the technology industry, including a ban on Tencent from exclusive music copyright agreements and a fine for unfair market practices.

-At one point on Tuesday, Tencent was briefly de-throned as Asia's most valuable firm by market capitalization by chipmaker Taiwan Semiconductor Manufacturing Co Ltd.
+At one point on Tuesday, Tencent was briefly de-throned as Asia's most-valuable firm by market capitalisation by chipmaker Taiwan Semiconductor Manufacturing Co Ltd.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)